Chris William Sanchirico

-Chris William Sanchirico is the Samuel A. Blank Professor of Law, Business and Public Policy at the University of Pennsylvania Carey Law School (primary) and the Wharton School (secondary).
-He is an expert on tax law and policy.
+Chris William Sanchirico is Professor of Law and Emeritus Samuel A. Blank Professor of Law, Business and Public Policy at the University of Pennsylvania Carey Law School.
+He is an expert on law, economics, and tax policy.

 Biography

 Sanchirico was born in the Bronx, New York and grew up in Wayne, New Jersey where he attended the Wayne public schools.
-His paternal grandparents immigrated to the United States from Basilicata, Italy, a region whose contemporaneous poverty and backwardness are depicted in Carlo Levi’s classic memoir, Cristo si è fermato a Eboli (1945).
+His paternal grandparents immigrated to the United States from Basilicata, Italy, a region whose contemporaneous poverty and backwardness are depicted in Carlo Levi's classic memoir, Cristo si è fermato a Eboli (1945).

 Education

 Sanchirico graduated with an A.B. from the School of Public and International Affairs at Princeton University in 1984.
 He was named one of two Woodrow Wilson Scholars in his senior year.
 He earned his J.D. at Yale Law School and his Ph.D. (in economics) at Yale University, where his studies focused on game theory, mathematical economics, and public economics.
 His dissertation on game theory was published in one of the field’s leading journals, Econometrica.